lexich/react-mobx-local-model/README.md

+## Description

+The `observerWithModel` higher-order component (HOC) function allows React components to create local MobX models that can utilize the components' props.
+This helps to avoid writing excessive boilerplate code and prevents unnecessary re-rendering of components during the synchronization of component props and `ReactModel` state. `observerWithModel` is a reimplementation of the official `observer` hook from the `mobx-react-lite` package.

 ## Install

 ```
 npm install react-mobx-local-model
 ```

-The `observerWithModel` higher-order component (HOC) function allows React components to create local MobX models that can utilize the components' props.
-This helps to avoid writing excessive boilerplate code and prevents unnecessary re-rendering of components during the synchronization of component props and `ReactModel` state. `observerWithModel` is a reimplementation of the official `observer` hook from the `mobx-react-lite` package.

 ## Usage